-- 1 In the lookup window, click Custom. - 2 On the Lookup Customization Wizard page, in the View field, select Create new view and enter a description for the new view.
-Alternately, select an existing view to modify. - 3 To set the new lookup view as the default view, select the Default View check box.
+- 2. On the Lookup Customization Wizard page, in the View field, select Create new view and enter a description for the new view.
+Alternately, select an existing view to modify. - 3.
+To set the new lookup view as the default view, select the Default View check box.
 Click Next.

-In the second Lookup Customization Wizard page, add, remove, modify, or reorganize the fields for the lookup view in the Selected Columns list box.
+4. In the second wizard page, add, remove, modify, or reorganize the fields for the lookup view in the Selected Columns list box.

 In this example, the TelephoneExt and LastPurchaseDate fields have been added to the Selected Columns list box, and the ZIP Code field has been moved to the Available Fields list box.